TrainerBE2/16-1Back/README.md

 ### Documentation
+For database design, you can find it [here](https://dbdiagram.io/d/Project-Manage-App-BE2FE3-6609870b37b7e33fd7262a90).

-The documentation is too extensive to fit into a single README file, You can find it [here](https://documenter.getpostman.com/view/35096375/2sA3Qqgsjs).
+The documentation is too extensive to fit into a single README file.
+You can find the API Documentation [here](https://documenter.getpostman.com/view/35096375/2sA3Qqgsjs).